DataDog/documentation/content/en/real_user_monitoring/explorer/_index.md

 After [being collected][2], your views attributes can be indexed as facets or measures in order to be accessible for your [context](#context) creation and [analytics][3].

-Note: To leverage the most out of your RUM Explorer page, make sure your views attributes follow [Datadog attribute naming convention][4].
+Note: to leverage the most out from your RUM Explorer page, make sure your views attributes follow [Datadog attribute naming convention][4].

 {{< tabs >}}
 {{% tab "Facets" %}}